 - Quilts of Valor: If you want to support servicemen and servicewomen returning home from active duty, consider joining the efforts of Quilts of Valor.
 Formed in 2003, this group accepts quilt tops and volunteer longarm quilters interested in serving their cause.

 - 100 Quilts for Kids: This annual charity quilt-along is hosted each fall by the D.C.
 Modern Quilt Guild.
-Considering donating a quilt to one of several charities, such as Margaret’s Hope Chest or Bumble Beans Basics, and you can enter a photo of your donated quilt.
+Considering donating a quilt to one of the several charities, such as Margaret’s Hope Chest or Bumble Beans Basics, and you can enter a photo of your donated quilt.
 In 2013, nearly 200 quilts were donated through this charity quilting drive!